carloscamposalcocer/OpenBraille/README.md

 # Arduino

-OpenBraille uses the firmware comonly used on 3Dprinters (Marlin firmware) if you use the exact same hardware as i did you can use the files included.
+OpenBraille uses the firmware for 3Dprinters (Marlin firmware).
+If you use the exact same hardware as I did you can use the files included.
 Otherwise you will need to modify a few parameters.
-Most likely you will have to change the step per unit depending on the stepper motor installed on your printer.
+Most likely you'll have to change the steps-per-unit depending on the stepper motor installed on your printer.
 You will find the following line on the file Marlin/Configuration.h

 #define DEFAULT_AXIS_STEPS_PER_UNIT    {800, 800, 167,500}     // line 479